sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-The `<svelte:options>` element provides a place to specify per-component compiler options, which are detailed in the next section.
+The `<svelte:options>` element provides a place to specify per-component compiler options, which are detailed in the [compiler section](docs#compile).
 The possible options are:

 * `immutable={true}` — you never use mutable data, so the compiler can do simple referential equality checks to determine if values have changed
 * `immutable={false}` — the default.
 Svelte will be more conservative about whether or not mutable objects have changed